2015 U.S. News & World Reports Ranks Emporia State University 11th in the nation and BEST in Kansas among Online Graduate Education Programs

 Educational Administration Building-Level Certification Program

-Emporia State University’s Building-Level Certification program is a 35 hour licensure program for licensed school personnel interested in becoming educational administration.
-Classes are available online during the spring, fall, and summer semester.
-Practicum is online during the fall and spring semesters.
+Emporia State University’s Building-Level Certification program is a 35 credit hour licensure program intended for licensed school personnel interested in becoming educational administrators.
+Classes are available online during the spring, fall, and summer semesters.
+Practicum is completed during the final fall and spring semesters of the program.

 |ED||750||Technological Applications in School Leadership||1||Every Semester|